clausaxon/STOP-Project/README.md

 # STOP-Project
-STOP! is an apllication for mobile phones to prevent eye damage while using your phone
+STOP! is an apllication for mobile phones to prevent health damage while using your phone